steamwings/me/app/blog/(2024)/weather-family-guide/page.md

-[weather.family](https://weather.family) is a Mastodon server run by Zander, created mainly as a place to post updates and photos among family and friends.
+[weather.family](https://weather.family) is a privacy-minded social network run and customized by Zander, created mainly as a place to post updates and photos among family and friends.

 ## Highlights

-- weather.family is a place to stay up to date with family and friends.
+- weather.family uses Mastodon, a social media platform that puts users in control.
+- No ads, no tracking, no content algorithms, no one selling your data, no AIs training on your photos, etc.
 - Your account is configured for privacy **by default**.
 Your posts will only appear to your followers who also have accounts on weather.family unless you explicitly change settings.
-- No ads, no tracking, no content algorithms, no one selling your data, no AIs training on your photos, etc.
 - That's the gist.
-Now just ask for an invite link!
+Now you just need an invite link!

 ## Why was this created?